 Exercise

 Exercise is key for keeping joints, bones and supporting muscles strong to avoid breaks and fractures.
 Exercising doesn’t have to be too strenuous and, in fact, activities that don’t involve a lot of impact are best.
 Moderate intensity activities, that get you warmer, make you breathe harder and get your heart pumping are the best activities for joints.
-These could include a round of golf, a walk or a light exercise class.
+These could include a round of golf, a walk or a light exercise.

 Get moving